OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-142.md

 ## Psalm 142:7

-> Release my soul from confinement,
+> Raise my soul up from sorrow,
 > So that I may give thanks to Your name;
 > The righteous will gather around me,
 > For You will care for me.”